katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 <blockquote class="fragment">"You must have faith in your colleagues' competence and good intentions.
 Very likely the problem you perceive is an indication of tradeoffs you don't yet understand" - Rupert (Neontribe)</blockquote>

 Note:
 - Declarative style of Elm allows people to discover own "how".
 Many routes to same endpoint.
-Give everyone ownership of own journey - don't instruct on how, give them a framework that guides them.
-When Holly comes back to this codebase in 6 months or a year, appreciate she had a hand in these decisions - and was allowed to wander a bit
+Give everyone ownership of own journey - don't instruct on how, give them a framework that guides them - be happier.
+When Holly comes back to this codebase in 6 months, appreciate she had a hand in these decisions - and was allowed to wander
 - We don't often take perfect path first time round, nor do we often take decisions without thinking.
 - TICK: My colleague Rupert sums that up...
 - More people in the team means less burden on the individual & can be outside of core team and be for bouncing ideas off occassionally or jump in when deadlines loom.